Neopolita/cv/README.md

 ## mindcandy
 ### **MIND CANDY** .SeniorDeveloper (*years = 3*)
 > As a senior developer at Mind Candy I worked on the development of the MMO game Moshi Monsters, BAFTA winner and biggest game for kids at UK for several years.
 I also worked on the mobile match-3 game Moshling Rescue and helped on the development of World of Warriors.
+(Click on images to open video).
 >
 | Moshi Monsters | Moshling Rescue | World of Warriors |
 | :---: | :---: | :---: |